oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 http://host/service.svc/Orders?\$expand=Items(\$expand=Product),Customer
 ```

+::: example
-Example 43: for each customer entity in the Customers entity set, the
+Example ##ex: for each customer entity in the Customers entity set, the
 value of all related InHouseStaff will be represented inline if the
 entity is of type VipCustomer or a subtype of that.
 For entities that
 are not of type `VipCustomer`, or any of its subtypes, that entity may